Literacy in India: Kerala

-Kerala topped the Education Development Index (EDI) among 21 major states in India in the year 2006–2007.[143]
+Kerala topped the Education Development Index (EDI) among 21 major states in India in the year 2006–2007.
 More than 94% of the rural population has access to a primary school within 1 km, while 98% of the population benefits one school within a distance of 2 km.
 An upper primary school within a distance of 3 km is available for more than 96% of the people, whose 98% benefit the facility for secondary education within 8 km.
 The access for rural students to higher educational institutions in cities is facilitated by widely subsidized transport fares.

 Kerala's educational system has been developed by institutions owned or aided by the government.
 In the educational system prevailed in the state, schooling is for 10 years which is subdivided into lower primary, upper primary and high school.
 After 10 years of secondary schooling, students typically enroll in Higher Secondary Schooling in one of the three major streams— liberal arts, commerce or science.
 Upon completing the required coursework, students can enroll in general or professional undergraduate programs.

 Kerala launched a "campaign for total literacy" in Ernakulam district in the late 1980s, with a "fusion between the district administration headed by its collector on one side and, on the other side, voluntary groups, social activists and others".
 On 4 February 1990, the Government of Kerala endeavoured to replicate the initiative on a statewide level, launching the Kerala State Literacy Campaign.
 First, households were surveyed with door-to-door, multistage survey visits to form an accurate picture of the literacy landscape and areas that needed special focus.
 Then, Kala Jāthas (cultural troupes) and Sāksharata Pada Yātras (Literacy Foot Marches) were organized to generate awareness of the campaign and create a receptive social atmosphere for the program.
 An integrated management system was created involving state officials, prominent social figures, local officials and senior voluntary workers to oversee the execution of the campaign.

-Himachal
+Himachal Pradesh

 Himachal Pradesh underwent a "Schooling Revolution" in the 1961–2001 period that has been called "even more impressive than Kerala's."
 Kerala has led the nation in literacy rates since the 19th century and seen sustained initiatives for over 150 years, whereas Himachal Pradesh's literacy rate in 1961 was below the national average in every age group.
 In the three decadal 1961–1991 period, the female literacy in the 15–19 years age group went from 11% to 86%.
 School attendance for both boys and girls in the 6–14-year age group stood at over 97% each, when measured in the 1998–99 school year.